 More about Cannabis Capsules

 Patients often opt for capsules instead of combustible flower or vaporizable products because capsules offer an easier and more convenient method of ingesting medication compared with combustion.
 Capsules also provide patients with exact dosing information, which allows them to plan for consistent effects.
-Typically, capsules containing cannabis are not cultivar- or strain-specific and are labeled per their cannabinoid contents, e.g. THC and CBD capsules.
+Typically, capsules containing cannabis are not cultivar-specific and are labeled by their cannabinoid contents, such as THC capsules and CBD capsules.

-As a rule of thumb, the cannabis genus contains two types of plants: hemp plants and cannabinoid-rich plants commonly called marijuana.
+As a rule, the Cannabis genus contains two types of plants: hemp and marijuana.
 Hemp, which lacks robust terpenoid and cannabinoid spectrums, is grown for fiber and seed oil while cannabinoid-rich plants are grown for their full range of cannabinoids (THC, CBD, THCA, etc.) and other medicinally beneficial compounds.
-Both industrial hemp and marijuana are used in cannabis capsules, but harvesting industrially grown hemp as a source of CBD is far from optimal.
+Both industrial hemp and marijuana are used in cannabis capsules and THC pills, but harvesting industrially grown hemp as a source of cannabidiol (CBD) is far from optimal.

 Ground decarboxylated flower

-Some capsules contain ground-up decarboxylated flower for oral ingestion.
-Cannabis flower requires decarboxylation for its THCA to become active allowing for patients to exactingly reap cannabis’ benefits in a non-combusting way.
+Some THC pills contain ground-up decarboxylated flower for oral ingestion.
+Cannabis flower requires decarboxylation for its THCA to become active THC, which is what allows patients to tap into cannabis’ benefits in a non-combusting way.

-Crystalline is a powdered substance visually reminiscent of table salt or sugar.
-Crystalline capsules contain nearly 100% pure powdered cannabinoids, often in THCA or CBD-A-only formulas that allow patients to ingest their cannabis medication without the intoxicating effects associated with THC.
-The extraction process used to create crystalline strips cannabis of excess molecules (terpenes and other plant chemicals) to leave only the desired molecule behind.
-Crystalline cannabis capsules allow the ingestion of precisely dosed amounts of the desired molecule without potentially extraneous additives.
+Crystalline is a powdered substance visually like table salt or sugar.
+Crystalline capsules contain nearly 100% pure powdered cannabinoids, often in THCA or CBDA-only formulas that allow patients to ingest their cannabis medication without the intoxicating effects associated with THC.
+The extraction process used to create crystalline strips cannabis of excess terpenes and other plant chemicals to leave only the desired molecule behind.

-Capsules that contain a mix of CBD and THC work to enhance the medicinal effects and modulate the psychoactive effects to meet patients’ individual needs.
-Capsules that include CBD can reduce users’ blood pressure response to stress, among a bevy of other beneficial effects.
-CBD-infused capsules deliver relief to patients while mitigating THC’s intoxicating effects, making the medication more tolerable to new users.
+Capsules that contain mixed percentages of THC and CBD work to enhance the medicinal effects and modulate the psychoactive effects to meet patients’ individual needs.
+Capsules that include CBD can reduce users’ blood pressure response to stress, among other medical benefits.
+CBD-infused capsules deliver relief to patients while mitigating THC’s potentially adverse side effects, making the medication more tolerable to new users.

-Cannabis capsules labeled as “full spectrum” include all of the cannabis plant’s available biomolecules — terpenes, cannabinoids and everything in between.
-Full spectrum capsules can contain decarboxylated flower or infused-oil bases and allow patients to experience the gamut of cannabis’ effects without any additives.
+Cannabis capsules labeled as “full spectrum” include all of the cannabis plant’s available biomolecules — terpenes, cannabinoids, and everything in between.
+Full-spectrum cannabis capsules can contain decarboxylated flower or infused-oil bases and allow patients to feel the effects of cannabis without any additives.

 Additional nutraceuticals are often added to capsules to tailor their effects.
-Natural additives like gingko root, astragalus, or maca root generate energy; spirulina, chlorella, or turmeric add nutritional value; and powdered valerian root, skullcap, lemon balm, or hop flower deliver sedative effects.
+Additives such ginkgo root, astragalus, or maca root generate energy; spirulina, chlorella, or turmeric add nutritional value; and powdered valerian root, skullcap, lemon balm, or hop flower deliver sedative effects.

 Most capsule shells fall into one of three categories: gelatin, hypromellose, and pullulan.
 Gelatin capsules are made from animal byproducts derived from beef, while vegetarian options hypromellose and pullulan are made from non-toxic plant derivatives and fungal fermentation, respectively.

-Capsules made at home start with infused oil or decarboxylated dry cannabis flower.
+Capsules made at home start with infused cannabis oil or decarboxylated dry cannabis flower.
 Those with sensitive stomachs should stick to oil.
-Otherwise cannabis capsules containing raw flower are faster, easier to make and just as effective as infused oil.
+Otherwise, cannabis capsules containing raw flower are faster, easier to make, and just as effective as infused oil.

-When creating infused-oil capsules, the first step is to create homemade oil with coconut oil or olive oil.
+When creating cannabis oil capsules, the first step is to create homemade oil with coconut oil or olive oil.

-If you aim to use raw flower, begin by preheating your oven to 220 degrees Fahrenheit (104 degrees Celsius).
+If you aim to use raw flower, begin by preheating your oven to 220 degrees Fahrenheit, or 104 degrees Celsius.
 While the oven heats up, finely grind your cannabis.
 Cover a baking sheet with parchment paper and spread your finely ground cannabis on top.
-Bake for 60 minutes, but do not let the oven’s temperature rise above 250 degrees Fahrenheit (121 degrees Celsius).
+Bake for 60 minutes, but do not let the oven’s temperature rise above 250 degrees Fahrenheit, 121 degrees Celsius.

 Once the oil has been infused, or the raw flower has been decarboxylated, you may then fill your capsules.
 A capsule machine greatly speeds up this process, but capsules can be filled one at a time by hand, too.

 If you have a capsule-filling machine and will be using an infused oil base: separate the capsules and load up the machine with the bottom halves.
 Use a syringe or dropper to carefully fill each bottom half.
-(Note: coconut oil-based infusions should be warmed to remain viscous and to ease the filling process, but avoid overheating as hot oil can melt the capsule shells.)
+(Note: Coconut oil-based infusions should be warmed to ease the filling process, but not overheated.)
 Once each bottom half has been filled, place the top halves into the machine’s lid and press them down until the capsules are joined together.